 Eat foods from all nutrient groups: meats, fish, seafood and alternates, grain products, calcium-containing foods and, of course, berries, roots, vegetables and fruits.

 Eat portions that satisfy your needs and help you to achieve a healthy weight.
-Try to make half of your plate veggies and fruits, limit grain or starchy foods, as well as meat, fish and alternates to one quarter of the plate each.
+Try to make half of your plate veggies and fruits.
+Limit grains and starchy foods, and keep meat, fish and alternates to one-quarter of the plate.

 Frequently choose foods that have been through as little processing as possible.
-A good example is to eat fresh fruit more often than to drink fruit juices.
-To take it even further, 100% fruit juice is a healthier choice than a fruit 'drink or beverage' which is only mildly better than a fruit flavoured pop.
+A good example is eating fresh fruit more often than drinking fruit juices.
+One hundred per cent fruit juice is a healthier choice than a fruit “drink" or “beverage" – both of which are only mildly better than a fruit-flavoured pop.